 Ann Arbor, Michigan

-Join us for the 12th Annual Depression on College Campuses Conference to learn about new research findings and model programs which demonstrate how a focus on improving student mental health can benefit student success in all areas of the college experience — emotionally, physically, socially, and academically — and allow students to achieve their full potential.
+Join us for the 13th Annual Depression on College Campuses Conference to explore these questions, and learn about new research findings and model programs which demonstrate how a focus on managing the climate of stress on campus – and helping students to cope more effectively with the inevitable bouts of stress that will occur – can improve overall student wellness and allow students to achieve their full potential.

 The conference will feature a choice of intensive three-hour workshops in addition to keynote presentations, panel discussions, and concurrent sessions.

 Online registration will begin on November 3rd.

 Registration is FREE for all students from any campus.
 Registration fee for non-students is $135 before February 6th, and $150 after February 6th.